 When did you last spend an entire day without drinking even a single cup of coffee?
-Don’t remember, right?
-We are so much used to drinking coffee that the annual production of coffee has crossed 6 million tones and is expected to reach 7 million tones by 2010.
+You probably can’t remember, right?
+We are so used to drinking coffee that the annual production of coffee has crossed 6 million tones and is expected to reach 7 million tones by 2010.
 Coffee is, no doubt, one of the most traded commodities in the world.

 Coffee was traditionally grown in the shade, using organic means.
-However, in the past few decades, people found that growing coffee under the sun increased the production.
-Most of the coffee growers, hence, removed the shades in their farms and started growing coffee in the sun.
-With time, its harmful effects were seen.
+However, in the past few decades, people found that growing coffee under the sun increased the volume of production.
+Most of the coffee growers, therefore removed the shade on their farms and started growing coffee in the sun.
+Over time, however, its harmful effects were seen.

-Monoculture of coffee in a farm results in the proliferation of pests such as the coffee bean borer.
-Usage of large amount of pesticides and insecticides such as benzene hexachloride and copper fungicide to control these pests leads to contamination of the coffee beans with these pesticides.
-Many supplies of coffee beans, hence, fail to fulfill the US EPA coffee standards.
+The monoculture of coffee in a farm results in the proliferation of pests, such as the coffee bean borer.
+The use of a large amount of pesticides and insecticides, such as benzene hexachloride and copper fungicide to control these pests leads to contamination of the coffee beans with these pesticides.
+Many supplies of coffee beans subsequently fail to fulfill the US EPA coffee standards.
 Coffee has also become one of the highest chemically treated crops in the world.

-Poisoning cases have also increased among the farm workers.
-Farmers, especially the ones with small land holdings, find it difficult to grow coffee due to increased cost of production.
-Many have mortgaged their land, home and other possessions to get loans to purchase the pesticides.
-However, they are not able to repay these loans.
+Poisoning cases have also increased among farm workers.
+Farmers, especially the ones with small land holdings, find it difficult to grow coffee due to the increased cost of production.
+Many have mortgaged their land, homes, and other possessions to get loans to purchase the pesticides.
+However, they are unfortunately unable to repay these loans.